wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/2-explore-microsoft-purview-audit-solutions.md

  -  **Search-UnifiedAuditLog cmdlet**.
 Organizations can also use the **Search-UnifiedAuditLog** cmdlet in Exchange Online PowerShell (the underlying cmdlet for the search tool) to search for audit events or to use in a script.
 For more information, see:
      -  [Search-UnifiedAuditLog cmdlet reference](/powershell/module/exchange/search-unifiedauditlog?azure-portal=true)
      -  [Use a PowerShell script to search the audit log](/microsoft-365/compliance/audit-log-search-script?azure-portal=true)
  -  **Export audit records to a CSV file**.
-After running the Audit log search tool in the Microsoft Purview compliance portal, an organization can export the audit records returned by the search to a CSV file.
+After an organization runs the Audit log search tool in the Microsoft Purview compliance portal, it can export the audit records returned by the search to a CSV file.
 By doing so, Microsoft Excel can sort and filter on different audit record properties.
 Excel Power Query can also be used to transform functionality to split each property in the AuditData JSON object into its own column.
 This process enables you to effectively view and compare similar data for different events.
  -  **Access to audit logs via Office 365 Management Activity API**.
 A third method for accessing and retrieving audit records is to use the Office 365 Management Activity API.
 This API lets organizations retain auditing data for longer periods than the default 90 days.
 It also lets them import their auditing data into a SIEM solution.
 For more information, see [Office 365 Management Activity API reference](/office/office-365-management-api/office-365-management-activity-api-reference?azure-portal=true).
  -  **90-day audit log retention**.
 When an audited activity is performed by a user or admin, an audit record is generated and stored in the audit log for the organization.
 In Microsoft Purview Audit (Standard), records are retained for 90 days.
 As such, organizations can search for activities that occurred within the past three months.